tirthraj07/Operating-System/Assignment 2/README.md

 ### Working of Pass 2

-Take input from pass1 which will only contain the asm code with macro calls and non-macro calls Start reading the input till you get to the macro call If line is not a macro call then just copy the line as it is
+Take input from pass1 which will only contain the asm code with macro calls and non-macro calls
+Start reading the input till you get to the macro call
+If line is not a macro call then just copy the line as it is

 If line is a macro call, then do further analysis

-How would one identify a macro call?
+__How would one identify a macro call?__
 Split the line with space as delimiter
 Then if the 0th index is inside the MNT, then identify that line as MACRO CALL

-What analysis should i do?
+__What analysis should i do?__
 Firstly, tokenize the macro call
 0th index -> MACRO NAME
 if the word have '=' symbol -> keyword parameter (increment kp) else positional parameter (increment pp)

-At the end, you'll get MACRO name, pp, kp and totalParameterCount and also the positional parameter list and keyword parameter list
+At the end, you'll get __MACRO name, pp, kp and totalParameterCount__ and also the __positional parameter list and keyword parameter list__

-Check for MACRO definition having the same name and pp first Then check kp if current kp > MNT kp, then wrong MACRO definition if current kp <= MNT kp, then analyze the given keyword parameters check if all keyword parameters without default values have been supplied or not.
-If not then wrong MACRO definition check if rest of the keyword parameters are there in PNT.
-If not then wrong MACRO definition create APT for the currentMacroCall
+Check for MACRO definition having the same name and pp first
+Then check kp
+if current kp > MNT kp, then __wrong MACRO definition__
+if current kp <= MNT kp, then analyze the given keyword parameters
+check if all keyword parameters without default values have been supplied or not. __If not then wrong MACRO definition__
+check if rest of the keyword parameters are there in PNT. __If not then wrong MACRO definition__

+__create APT for the Current Macro Call__

-Start reading the MDT using MDTP from MNT and until you find 'MEND' Tokenize each line
+Start reading the MDT using MDTP from MNT and __until you find 'MEND'__
+Tokenize each line
-Check if the word starts and ends with ( and ) respectively Since the start of Parameter Reference is always the same i.e (P,pos) if n if the length of (P,pos) then get the number from String 3 to n-2 both inclusive Search the parameter index in PNT and get back the parameter Search the parameter in APT and get back the actual value Replace it in the output line
+Check if the word starts and ends with '(' and ')' respectively

+Since the start of Parameter Reference is always the same i.e (P,pos) if n if the length of (P,pos) then get the number from String 3 to n-2 both inclusive

+Search the parameter index in PNT and get back the parameter
+Search the parameter in APT and get back the actual value
+Replace it in the output line
 Do this for Rest of the line

-Repeat the entire process for next line
+__Repeat the entire process for next line__

 ### Folder Structure